rust-lang/blog.rust-lang.org/_posts/2017-07-05-Rust-Roadmap-Update.md

 use the features for a while, we plan to ask the community for feedback and make adjustments.

+In addition, the effort on the ["cookbook"][cook] described below will also be a boon for discovering crates in a task-centric way.

 [categories]: https://crates.io/categories
 [a number of badges]: http://doc.crates.io/manifest.html#package-metadata